Helm Installation

 helm install my-release oci://registry-1.docker.io/bitnamicharts/spring-cloud-dataflow

 Looking to use Spring Cloud Data Flow in production?
-Try VMware Tanzu Application Catalog, the enterprise edition of Bitnami Application Catalog.
+Try VMware Tanzu Application Catalog, the commercial edition of the Bitnami catalog.

 Introduction